That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?

 Improve Your Blog’s Bounce Rate

-Embed the SlideShare into a relevant blog post (covered above), and you’ll keep people on your website for longer on average, improving search engine rankings and attracting more search traffic.
+Embed the SlideShare into a relevant blog post (as covered above), and you’ll keep people on your website for longer on average, improving search engine rankings and attracting more search traffic.

 Embed SlideShares into either: